SmingHub/Sming/Sming/Arch/Rp2040/README.rst

    Floating-point support requires use of routines in flash memory.
    Integer operations should all be safe to use.

-   If unexplained crashes are occuring then check the build output files (in out/Rp2040/debug/build) or use a debugger to identify any errant code running from flash.
+   If unexplained crashes are occurring then check the build output files (in out/Rp2040/debug/build) or use a debugger to identify any errant code running from flash.

 A typical use for core #1 might be to perform processing of some kind, such as processing data sampled